IBM/data-prep-kit/transforms/README.md

 Each of these directories contains a number of directories, each directory implementing a specific transform.
 Each transform is expected to be a standalone entity that generally runs at scale from within a docker image.
+As such they each have their own virtual environments for development.

 ## Transform Project Conventions

-The transform projects leverage the recursive `make` targets defined at the top of the repo (e.g. help, build, clean, test, etc).
-Transform projects are standalone entities.
-Each transform is expected to be built into a separate docker image.
-As such they each have their own virtual environments for development.
+The transform projects all try to use a common set of conventions include code layout, build, documentation and IDE recommendations.

 ### Project Organization
 1. `src` directory contain python source for the transform.  `xyz_transform.py`